 Preheat the oven to broil.

 Add salmon to a baking sheet.
+Mix paprika, garlic powder, onion powder, black pepper, cayenne, oregano and 1 1/4 teaspoons of salt in a small bowl.
 Cover with blackening seasoning.
 Broil on the middle oven rack until top is blackened and fish is cooked through, about 12-15 minutes.

 Once the bacon cooks, remove the bacon and drain on paper towels, drain all but a tablespoon of the bacon fat.
+Chop into small pieces.
 Reduce the heat to medium and add corn.
-Sauce for 1-2 minutes until bright yellow.
-During the cooking process of the corn, chop the bacon and remove the skin and seeds from the jalapeño, chop into fine pieces.
-Add garlic, continue to cook until garlic is soft, another 2-3 minutes.
-Add remaining salt, 2 tbsp of cilantro, *see note- chopped jalapeño and lime juice.
+Saute for 1-2 minutes until bright yellow.
+Add garlic, continue to cook until garlic is soft, another 2 minutes.
+Add remaining salt, 2 tbsp of cilantro, chopped jalapeño and lime juice.
 Turn the heat down to low to keep warm.

 My jalapeños were not super spicy, so I used the whole thing, make sure to taste your pepper before and add the amount you want to suite your own spice tolerance!